ddev/ddev/docs/content/users/topics/phpstorm.md

 1. Run  PhPStorm in Windows as usual, opening the project on the WSL2 filesystem at `\\wsl$\<distro>`  (for example, `\\wsl$\Ubuntu`).
 PhpStorm is slow to index files and is slow to respond to file changes in this mode.
 2. Enabling X11 on Windows and running PhpStorm inside WSL2 as a Linux app.
 PhpStorm works fine this way, but it’s yet another complexity to manage and requires enabling X11 (easy) on your Windows system.
-3. [Jetbrains Gateway](https://www.jetbrains.com/remote-development/gateway/) runs PhpStorm on WSL2 (or anywhere else) but displays it in a in your Gateway app.)
+3. [JetBrains Gateway](https://www.jetbrains.com/remote-development/gateway/) runs PhpStorm on WSL2 (or anywhere else) but displays it in a in your Gateway app.)
 It requires configuring sshd in WSL2 and either auto-starting it with `/etc/wsl.conf` (Windows 11) or manually starting it.

 We’ll walk through the first two of these approaches.